rritec/powerbi/Dataset Referesh Via Api using powerautomate flow.md

-# How to Creating Power automate flow.
+# How to Create Power automate flow

-## Power Automate Login.

 1. Click on link to login (https://www.microsoft.com/en-us/power-platform/products/power-automate)